 - and double opt-in (e.g. confirmation mail).

-The introduction of GDPR regulations in 2018 only confirmed what we already knew and believed in - consensual personalisation and marketing brings more benefits to both customers and businesses than unrestrained and spammy contact policies.
+The introduction of GDPR regulations in 2018 and the 2020 enforcement of CCPA only confirmed what we already knew and believed in - consensual personalisation and marketing brings more benefits to both customers and businesses than unrestrained and spammy contact policies.
 The phrase “there is no such thing as bad publicity” didn’t really sit well with us.
 That’s why new data policies acted as a trigger to create features that would fully and officially reflect our stance on personal data and the importance of its protection.
-As of today, Voucherify offers numerous features that are fully compliant with GDPR and other data-related policies, including:
+As of today, Voucherify offers numerous features that are fully compliant with GDPR, PCI and CCPA and other data-related policies, including: